Put your home theater to the test with these spectacular Blu-ray releases

 We all know you didn’t just build an incredible home theater so you could have it all to yourself all the time.
 You’re itching to show it off any chance you get, and that’s perfectly natural.
-After all, if your subwoofer(s) shakes the art right off the walls during the black hole scene in Interstellar, but nobody but you was there to see, hear, and feel it, did it actually happen?
+After all, if your subwoofer(s) shakes the art right off the walls when the action picks up but nobody but you is there to see, hear, and feel it, did it actually happen?

 Nah, you’ve got enough big fish stories; best to show off your awesome creation with your friends and family.
 But what do you show it off with?
 What movies will best display your TV’s incredible contrast, color, and resolution?
 What flick will kick your subs into overdrive and light up every single channel of surround, immersing you in a dizzying swirl of hard-core digital cinema soundscape?